-The minimum information required for a search is a surname, or a forename and a county.
-However, this is very likely to produce too many results: the maximum number of records that can be shown is 250.
+The minimum information required for a search is a surname, or a forename together with a census county and place.
+However, this is very likely to produce too many results: the maximum number of records that can be shown is 500.
 If your search is giving too many results, you will need to narrow it down by giving more information and/or selecting a census year.

 Surnames have been transcribed exactly as spelt in the census.